 Where did hummus originate?
 Such a fraught question.
 There seems to be some suggestion that the Jews were eating hummus in Biblical times.
 Others say it was Levantine or Egyptian Arabs that first made hummus.
 It is now definitely claimed by Palestinians and Israelis, but its popularity has spread throughout the Middle East.
 The very best hummus I have ever tasted was in a Lebanese restaurant in Thailand.
 Go figure!

 Some like hummus smooth and fluffy, others a little chunky and spicy.
 Some like it warm, others at room temperature.
 Some like it plain and simple, others enjoy it served with chickpeas, spice pastes or even broad beans.
 What is your favourite?

 Serves: Just me, or 4 – 6 people, if they are very very quick.

 125g cooked chickpeas (see the recipe notes below for a tip on how to cook them), 1 can butter beans or 1 can chickpeas (garbanzo beans)

 2 – 4 Tblspn organic tahini

 2 – 4 Tblspn good quality virgin cold pressed olive oil

 freshly ground black pepper

-Add the tahini and lemon juice to the blender and process for 90 seconds to make the creamy dressing.
+Add the tahini and lemon juice to the blender or food processor and process for 90 seconds to make the creamy dressing.
 Stop half way through to scrape down the sides.

-Serve hummus with a drizzle of olive oil and sprinkling of paprika.
+Serve hummus with a drizzle of olive oil and sprinkling of paprika, if desired.

 recipe notes and alternatives